-Keep in mind: Images must have a file size less than 18mb to be uploaded to our site.
-See a video on how to resize files at the bottom of this article.
+Keep in mind: Images must have a file size of less than 25mb to be uploaded to our site.

-Our editor is designed to give a low resolution warning when the DPI of an image is 72 or less at the size chosen for print.
-For example, the image with the specs shown below would receive a low resolution warning if printed as a 30x20 large format print, but not if printed as a 5x7 everyday print.
+Our editor is designed to give a low-resolution warning when the DPI of an image is 150 or less at the size chosen for print.
+For example, the image with the specs shown above would receive a low-resolution warning if printed as a 30x20 large format print, but not if printed as a 5x7 everyday print.

 What color mode and color profile should I use?

 Although we print in CMYK color mode, we require that images are uploaded in the sRGB color space.
 If any other color profile is used for uploading (such as Adobe RGB), the printed result may have unpredictable variations in brightness, contrast, or coloring.
 Find instructions on how to change your color profile here.

 Will my photos print dark?

 Often, it is necessary to edit for the differences in how images transfer from screen to print since ink on paper does not have the same advantages as a high-res backlit computer screen.
 Also, since we use uncoated matte paper in many of our products, the ink absorbs a bit more and thus images that are dark can look even darker in print.
 One trick you can use to account for the transition from screen to print is to drop your screen brightness down slightly (no less than 50%) and then make any adjustments to brightness or contrast from there to help ensure a bright and clear print.

 How do I change my HEIC files to jpg?